frederikgramkortegaard/sanitara/README.md

 ## How it Works
-Currently, the service works by exposing an API, in which one can send a domain url, and recieve a safety prediction via. a series of data formatting, heuristics and machine learning models.
+Currently, the service works by exposing an API, in which one can send a domain name, and recieve a safety prediction via. a series of data formatting, heuristics and machine learning models.

 To see detailed metrics and in-depth explanations of how the models are built.